CenterForOpenScience/osc/site/content/pages/policy.md

 * Link spam / obviously promotional links
 * Fraudulent or deliberately misleading comments, including impersonation and sock-puppeting
 * Illegal or harassing comments; hate speech
-* Posts containing plagiarism or copyrighted material outside the bounds of fair use.
+* Posts containing plagiarism or copyrighted material outside the bounds of fair use
 * Posts disclosing unauthorized personal details about other individuals (addresses, phone numbers, etc).

 We encourage intelligent, in-depth discussion.
 Users who show a pattern of insulting or uncivil comments, and who persist after receiving a warning from a moderator, may be banned.